Frequently Asked Questions

 If you follow these simple management instructions your wild flower area should survive indefinitely and bring you much pleasure and fascination year after year.
 No two years will be the same as different species will bloom at differing levels of abundance, producing an ever changing feast of colour and form for your enjoyment.

 Yes.
 You can purchase any of my special grass seed mixtures by themselves.
-Bags for seeding areas up to 250m2 (of 1kg in weight) cost £25-00.
+I sell them in bags of 1kg or more in weight.
 Please contact me to place an order.

 Yes it is very easy to create.
 It is simpler than a meadow because it has usually been kept mown short and so there are very few weed issues.
 Its creation and management can be carried out without the need for any machinery larger than a mower, or strimmer and rake.